Informational Design of Dynamic Multi-Agent System: SMPE Implementability

-In this section, we formulate the principal's information design problem based on a Myersonian approach that avoids the explicit modeling of belief hierarchies (i.e., with the assumption of common belief) and the SMPBE as the solution concept.
+In this section, we formally formulate the principal's information design problem.
+The optimality criterion of successful information design is captured by the notion of \textit{implementability} which is characterized in the equilibrium concept of SMPE.